Download This Sample

 - He was regarded as a proponent of modern pan-Africanism.
 Moreover, Du Bois was credited with organizing congresses aiming to free African colonies from European rule.

 - Some of his most significant works include 21 books and over 100 published essays and articles.
-Furthermore, he edited and co-edited annual publications such as the The Negro
+Furthermore, he edited and co-edited annual publications such as The Negro

 - Business, The Negro Artisan, The Negro Church, Economic Cooperation among Negro Americans, and The Negro American Family.